Saswotb9/Acer-Aspire-5-a515-51g-Hackintosh-EFI/README.md

 ## CPU:
 Intel Core i5-8250U (Kaby Lake -R)
 ## GPU:
 i.
 Intel UHD Graphics 620 -- Working with full graphics acceleration.(2048 MB)

 ii.
 Nvidia GeForce MX 150 -- Disabled as not supported in macOS.
 ## Laptop Model:
 Acer Aspire 5 A515-51G-59Z0
 ## Ethernet Card:
 Using "RealtekRTL8111.kext"
 ## Wifi/BT Card:
-Not Working (Will work if the card is replaced with "BCM94352z".
+Not Working (Will work if the stock card is replaced with "BCM94352z".
 ## Touchpad:
 Working in Advance mode with all gestures.